JoshBolitho/CodeBot/README.md

 # CodeBot

-Codebot is a Java Facebook bot which parses Facebook comments as [BotScript](#What-is-Botscript) code, executes them, and replies with the output.
+CodeBot is a Java Facebook bot which turns the [CodeBot Facebook page](https://facebook.com/CodeBotOfficial)'s comment section into an interactive coding playground!
+It parses Facebook comments as [BotScript](#What-is-Botscript) code, executes them, and replies with the output.

 CodeBot is hosted at [facebook.com/CodeBotOfficial](https://facebook.com/CodeBotOfficial)